Phase retrieval from short-time Fourier transform in LCA groups: Main tools: uniqueness sets and completeness of translates

 \subsection{Completeness of systems of translates}

 In this section we turn our efforts to find a function $g\in L^{\infty}_{loc}(G)$ and a set $\Lambda\subset G$ such that for every compact set $K\subset G$ the set of translates $\{T_xg_s\}_{x\in\Lambda}$ is complete in $\calC(K)$, where $g_s=\overline{g}T_sg$.
 We will study three base cases separately, namely when $G$ is $\R^d$, is discrete or contains a proper open compact subgroup, respectively.
-In the first of these situations, the existence of both a set $\Lambda$ and a function $g$ satisfying the desired properties is guaranteed by the following statement. \begin{theorem} \cite[Theorem 6.1 and 6.2]{Grohsetal} Let $g\in\calC(\R^d)$ be a multivariate complex-valued Gaussian
+In the first of these situations, the existence of both a set $\Lambda$ and a function $g$ satisfying the desired properties is guaranteed by the following statement (see the proof of \cite[Proposition 2.2]{Grohsetal}). \begin{proposition} Let $g\in\calC(\R^d)$ be a multivariate complex-valued Gaussian